umsundu/Useful-one-liners/README.md

 # Useful-one-liners
 A collection of useful one liners that I have collected over time to help in extracting data, formatting data etc.
-#Extract usernames or email addresses from any/most files.
-Mostly used against .txt, html, json files.

 ## Extract usernames or email addresses from any/most files.
 Mostly used against .txt, html, json files.